layilin/SP23-33852/_annotations/all_books.md

 [plant] 41.597n.
 The young leaves, as well as the spiral stalks which support the flower, are eaten by Negroes as a salad.
 Because the leaves caused irritation to those who consumed them and had to be boiled for long periods to reduce the scratching effect, they were mainly consumed by enslaved Africans.

 [people] 42.599.
 Raleigh.
-Sir Walter Raleigh (1554-1618) was an English privateer and courtier who obtained a patent for and helped organize the expedition to Roanoke in 1585 and again in 1587.
-He set out for South America in 1595 and again in 1617 in search of the famed city of El Dorado before returning to England.
+Sir Walter Raleigh (1554-1618) English courtier during Queen Elizabeth I's reign, explorer, and author who obtained a patent for and helped organize the expedition to Roanoke in 1585 and again in 1587.
+He set out for South America in 1595, exploring the Orinoco River in present-day Venezuela, and again in 1617 to search for the famed city of El Dorado.
 He was executed for treason in 1618.
 Raleigh is the author of *Discoverie of large, Rich, and Beautiful Empire of Guiana* (1596), and is associated with the introduction of tobacco to England (his "pungent plant").

 [plant] 42.598 soursop.
 The soursop (*Annona muricata*) is the fruit of a tree native Mexico, Central America, and South America.